Cancer

 The individual risk of developing cancer depends on age, lifestyle and genetic factors.
 Estimates show more than four in ten cancer cases could be prevented by lifestyle changes, such as not smoking, reducing alcohol consumption, maintaining a healthy diet and body weight, keeping active and avoiding excessive sun exposure (Source: Cancer Research UK).
 Risk and incidence of cancers increase with age – three in four cases are diagnosed in people aged 60 and over.
 More than a third of new cases are in people aged 75 and over (Source: Cancer research UK).

-Cancer accounts for over a quarter of all deaths in the UK and is the most common cause of death in people under the age of 60 (Source: National Cancer Intelligence Network; Older people and cancer, 2015).
-However, mortality rates have decreased in the UK and people live almost ten times longer, post-diagnosis, compared to 40 years ago, meaning a projected 4 million people will be living with cancer in the UK by 2030 (Source: Macmillan Cancer Support 2015).
-With improvements in diagnosis, treatment, and aftercare, Lincolnshire’s ageing population comprises over 32,000 people living with cancer.
-This is expected to rise to 45,400 by 2030
+Cancer accounts for over a quarter of all deaths in the UK, with nearly three-fifths of all cancer deaths occurring in people aged 75 or over (Source: Cancer Research UK).
+However, mortality rates have decreased in the UK and people live almost ten times longer, post-diagnosis, compared to 40 years ago, meaning a projected 4 million people will be living with cancer in the UK by 2030 (Source: Macmillan Cancer Support 2025).
+With improvements in diagnosis, treatment and aftercare, there are now over 37,000 people living with cancer in Lincolnshire.
+This is expected to rise to 45,400 by 2030.

 Living with cancer has financial implications for individuals and society.
-One in three people with cancer lose on average £860 a month in earnings because they are unable to work, or must reduce their working hours (Source: Macmillan Cancer Support 2016).
-The full economic cost of cancer has been estimated at £15.8bn for the UK (Source: National Cancer Intelligence Network e- atlas).
+One in three people with cancer lose on average £891 a month in earnings because they are unable to work, or must reduce their working hours (Source: Macmillan Cancer Support 2025).
+The full economic cost of cancer has been estimated at £14.4bn for the UK (Source: Cancer Research UK).

 3. Local Picture

-Average cancer prevalence rates in Lincolnshire are higher than the national average, with some variance across the county (Source: QOF).
+Average cancer prevalence rates in Lincolnshire remain higher than the national average (Source: Quality Outcomes Framework (QOF)).
 Patients are typically diagnosed at a later stage, meaning treatment is less effective and survival chances reduced.
-Encouragingly though, uptake of breast, bowel and cervical cancer screening in Lincolnshire is higher than the national average (Source: PHOF).
+Encouragingly though, uptake of bowel and cervical cancer screening in Lincolnshire is higher than the national average however breast screening is slightly lower than the national average.
+Uptake of breast and bowel screening is on the increase in Lincolnshire whereas cervical is on the decrease, this is all in line with national trends (Source: DHSC).
 Effective screening leads to earlier detection.
 Breast cancer mortality rates in Lincolnshire have been slightly lower than the national average, demonstrating the benefit of early detection.

 Although breast cancer incidence is higher amongst affluent groups, mortality is still higher for less affluent women.
-Women are more likely than men to attend health appointments but embarrassment, family commitments, time and rurality often play a part in not going to see a GP at early stages.
-An inquiry into Geographical Inequalities and Breast Cancer found increasingly more women are surviving breast cancer, but that stark geographical inequalities exist across England for screening, early detection, and access to treatment and services.
+Women are more likely than men to attend health appointments, but embarrassment, family commitments, time and rurality often play a part in not going to see a GP at early stages.
+An inquiry into Geographical Inequalities and Breast Cancer found increasingly more women are surviving breast cancer, but stark geographical inequalities exist across England for screening, early detection, and access to treatment and services (Source: The Society of Radiographers).
 This picture is reflected in Lincolnshire.

-Prostate cancer is the most diagnosed cancer in Lincolnshire.
+Prostate cancer is the most diagnosed cancer in Lincolnshire (Source: DHSC).
 Incidence of lung and bowel cancers, along with premature mortality, are higher amongst men compared to women both locally and nationally.
-Of particular note, this is true for premature mortality, and cancers considered preventable, highlighting the importance of healthy lifestyle behaviours and Public Health interventions.
+Cancers considered preventable, highlight the importance of healthy lifestyle behaviours and Public Health interventions.

-Some variance in mortality can be attributed to delayed diagnosis for those who are; deprived; older; of certain ethnic groups (at least for breast cancer).
+Some variances in mortality can be attributed to delayed diagnosis for those who are deprived; older; or of certain ethnic groups (at least for breast cancer).
 The picture for ethnic minority groups varies according to cancer type and ethnic group.
 In general, incidence is lower amongst ethnic minority groups.
-Lincoln, Boston, and South Holland have the greatest proportion of foreign-born residents.
-Zero hours contracts are high within districts that have a concentrated migrant population.
-Qualitative evidence suggests, those who do not take time off work for appointments and treatments may be diagnosed at later stages of cancer, or may not attend their treatment (Source: EPOC Lincolnshire Annual Cancer Report 2016).
+In the districts of Lincoln, Boston, and South Holland there are a greater proportion of foreign-born residents than in other Lincolnshire districts.
+There may be a link between the proliferation of zero hours contracts and districts that have a concentrated migrant population and qualitative evidence suggests that people who do not take time off work for appointments and treatments may be diagnosed at later stages of cancer, or may not attend their treatment http://www.macmillan.org.uk/documents/getinvolved/campaigns/ageoldexcuse/ageoldexcusereport-macmillancancersupport.pdf

-Smoking is most prevalent amongst the unemployed, and is 2.5 times more common amongst routine and manual workers than managerial and professional groups (NHS Digital).
+Smoking is most prevalent amongst the unemployed and is 2.5 times more common amongst routine and manual workers than managerial and professional groups (NHS Digital).
+In Lincolnshire the percentage of smokers are reducing.
 Cultural norms affect the likelihood of smoking initiation and quitting.
-Given smoking is the biggest cause of lung cancer, resulting variation in lung cancer and mortality correspond with these populations.
+Given smoking is the biggest cause of lung cancer, variation in diagnosis and mortality correspond with these populations.

-Incidence and mortality rates of bowel cancer are higher amongst the most deprived communities (Source: Cancer Research UK).
-54% of the risk for bowel cancer is attributable to lifestyle factors, such as poor diet, obesity and smoking – all of which are more common amongst deprived populations.
-For example, the most deprived women are 1.8 times more likely to be obese than the least deprived (Source: PHE), and the most deprived men consume far less fibre and more processed meat than the general population (Source: Food Standard Agency).
-These lifestyle inequalities are likely to have an impact however, Lincolnshire’s inequality in bowel cancer is less straightforward than that at a national level.
-After standardizing for age, premature mortality is highest among the two most deprived quintiles, but the least deprived quintile also has above average mortality.
-Morbidity in the second most deprived quintile is lower than in all other quintiles (NHS Lincolnshire ICS).
+Bowel cancer incidence and mortality rates are higher in the most deprived communities (Source: Cancer Research UK).
+Lifestyle factors—such as poor diet, obesity, and smoking—account for 54% of bowel cancer risk, and these behaviours are more common in disadvantaged groups.
+For instance, women in the most deprived areas are 1.8 times more likely to be obese compared to those in the least deprived areas (Source: DHSC), and men from deprived backgrounds tend to eat less fibre and more processed meat than the general population (Source: Food Standards Agency).
+These lifestyle-related disparities likely contribute to health inequalities.
+However, the pattern of bowel cancer inequality in Lincolnshire differs from national trends.
+When adjusted for age, premature mortality is highest in the two most deprived quintiles, but notably, the least deprived quintile also shows above-average mortality.
+Interestingly, morbidity is lowest in the second most deprived quintile—lower than in any other group (Source: NHS Lincolnshire ICB).

 4. Local Response

-• Lincolnshire County Council has commissioned an Integrated Lifestyle Service (ILS) to support smoking cessation, weight management, physical activity, and reduced alcohol consumption.
+• Lincolnshire County Council commissions an Integrated Lifestyle Service (ILS) (One You Lincolnshire) to support smoking cessation, weight management, physical activity, and reduced alcohol consumption.
 This is a key primary prevention tool, targeting key cancer risk factors.

-• Two current focus areas are; to reduce the significant backlog of patients waiting over 62 days (created during the pandemic) and; to implement and meet 28 Faster Diagnosis Standard at all tumour treatment sites.
+• Current focus areas are to continue to reduce the backlog of patients waiting over 62 days and improve the 28 Faster Diagnosis standard 31 & 62 day performance.

 • The East Midlands Cancer Alliance aspires to improve health outcomes for cancer patients by sharing best practice, providing clinical advice, and addressing unwarranted variation across the region.

-• The countywide cancer screening board plans and delivers works programmes to increase screening uptake, and address inequalities within screening programmes.
-The screening partnership comprises representatives of NHS, Public Health and Cancer Research UK.
+• The countywide cancer screening board, plans and delivers works programmes to increase screening uptake, and address inequalities within screening programmes.
+The screening partnership comprises of representatives from NHS, Public Health and Cancer Research UK.

-• A system wide Health Inequalities team has been stood up to address health inequalities across the system focussing on; access, digital exclusion, waiting times, emergency presentations, and reasons patients do not attend appointments.
+• A system wide Health Inequalities team has been established to address health inequalities across the system focussing on: access, digital exclusion, waiting times, emergency presentations, and reasons patients do not attend appointments.

-• United Lincolnshire Hospitals NHS Trust (ULHT) has multidisciplinary specialist teams, and local diagnostic and treatment teams, working with cancer patients.
-The ‘two week wait’ is a fast-track route to ULHT services if a GP suspects cancer.
+• United Lincolnshire Teaching Hospitals NHS Trust (ULTHT) has multidisciplinary specialist teams, and local diagnostic and treatment teams, working with cancer patients.
+The Urgent Suspected Cancer referral pathway is a fast-track route to ULTHT services if a GP suspects cancer.

-• ULHT provides radiotherapy and chemotherapy treatments at Lincoln County Hospital; chemotherapy is provided at The Pilgrim Hospital, Boston, and at Grantham and District Hospital.
+• ULTHT provides radiotherapy and chemotherapy treatments at Lincoln County Hospital, additionally chemotherapy is provided at The Pilgrim Hospital Boston and Grantham and District Hospital.
 Inpatient and outpatient cancer care is provided across the Trust for common cancers, but in specific localities for less usual diagnoses.
 A mobile chemotherapy unit travels across the county.

 • Grantham, Boston and Lincoln hospitals host Macmillan Information and Support Centres offering information about cancer and cancer services plus emotional support for patients, families, carers and staff.